Locations Contact

 Background media

-Foot & Ankle Specialty Group: Fracture Treatment in Rancho Santa Margarita and Newport Beach
+Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.: Fracture Treatment in Rancho Santa Margarita and Newport Beach

 If you’re seeking foot fracture treatment or ankle fracture treatment in Newport Beach or Rancho Santa Margarita, you’ve come to the perfect place.
-Our team at Foot & Ankle Specialty Group specializes in foot and ankle injuries of all kinds, for families and individuals, as well as athletes of all ages.
+Our team at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc. specializes in foot and ankle injuries of all kinds, for families and individuals, as well as athletes of all ages.

 Decorative Marble Stone.